KYPHOSIS TREATMENT

 Activity Limitations

-The patient is asked about any difficulties performing daily activities, such as bending, lifting, or reaching.
+The doctor will ask the patient about any difficulties performing daily activities, such as bending, lifting, or reaching.

 Imaging Studies

-Imaging studies are essential for confirming the diagnosis of kyphosis, assessing the severity of the curvature, and identifying any underlying causes.
-Your doctor has several imaging modalities to use, depending on the clinical presentation and the information needed.
+Doctors will use Imaging studies to confirm the diagnosis of kyphosis, assessing the severity of the curvature, and identifying any underlying causes.
+Your doctor can use several imaging modalities, depending on the clinical presentation and the information needed.

 X-Rays